Hermit crab: Phylogeny

-The placement of Paguroidea within Anomura can be shown in the cladogram below, which also shows the king crabs of Lithodidae as sister taxon to the hermit crabs of Paguridae:
+The placement of Paguroidea within Anomura can be shown in the cladogram below, which also shows the Lithodidae as sister taxon to the hermit crabs of Paguridae:

 Fossil record

 The fossil record of in situ hermit crabs using gastropod shells stretches back to the Late Cretaceous.
 Before that time, at least some hermit crabs used ammonite shells instead, as shown by a specimen of Palaeopagurus vandenengeli from the Speeton Clay Formation, Yorkshire, UK, from the Lower Cretaceous, as well as a specimen of a diogenid hermit crab from the Upper Jurassic of Russia.
 The earliest record of the superfamily extends back to the earliest part of the Jurassic, with the oldest known species being Schobertella hoelderi from the late Hettangian of Germany.

 Aquatic and terrestrial hermit crabs

 Hermit crabs can be informally divided into two groups: aquatic hermit crabs and terrestrial hermit crabs.

 The land hermit crabs belong to the family Coenobitidae.
 They spend most of their life on land in tropical areas, though they require access to water to keep their gills damp or wet to survive and to reproduce.